artefactual/archivematica-docs/admin-manual/installation-setup/customization/scaling-archivematica.rst

 In many cases it may be necessary to use different machines for different types of storage locations.
-In general, we recommend having the most frequently used locations (e.g. the “currently processing” location) on a local machine.
+In general, we recommend having the most frequently used locations (e.g. the "currently processing" location) on a local machine.
 Locations that are used less frequently, such as AIP or DIP storage, will have less impact on performance when distributed to remote storage locations.